-Behavior and Culture in One Dimension adopts a broad interdisciplinary approach, presenting a unified theory of sequences, their functions and an overview of how they underpin the evolution of complexity.
+Behavior and Culture in One Dimension adopts a broad interdisciplinary approach, presenting a unified theory of sequences and their functions and an overview of how they underpin the evolution of complexity.

 Sequences of DNA guide the functioning of the living world, sequences of speech and writing choreograph the intricacies of human culture, and sequences of code oversee the operation of our literate technological civilization.
 These linear patterns function under their own rules, which have never been fully explored.
 It is time for them to get their due.
-This book explores the one-dimension sequences that dictate the structure and behavior of our three-dimensional habitat.
-Using Gibsonian concepts of perception, action, and affordances, as well as the works of Howard Pattee, the book examines sequences of the vast sequential world in the human behavioral and cultural world of speech, writing, and mathematics.
+This book explores the one-dimensional sequences that orchestrate the structure and behavior of our three-dimensional habitat.
+Using Gibsonian concepts of perception, action, and affordances, as well as the works of Howard Pattee, the book examines the role of sequences in the human behavioral and cultural world of speech, writing, and mathematics.

 Table of Contents